thoughtworks/dadoware/README.md

 # DADOWARE

+Dadoware is a Brazilian Portuguese diceware with a word list and instructions to create a safe and friendly password.

+Based on the [Diceware](http://world.std.com/~reinhold/diceware.html) method create by Arnold G. Reinhold.

+You can find our licence [here](https://github.com/thoughtworks/dadoware/blob/master/LICENSE)

 ## Diceware em português do Brasil

 Lista de palavras e instruções para criação de senhas seguras e razoavelmente amigáveis.